-Gary has recorded and worked live with many notables over the years such as the wonderful Martin Stephenson (GOJO’ MUSIC’S debut 4 track EP/CD titled ‘Twenty Years Of Love and Pain…they hurt the same’) that was produced by Martin and released on GOJO’ MUSIC’S own label in June 2006 to critical acclaim.
+Gary has recorded and worked live with many notables over the years such as the wonderful Martin Stephenson (GOJO’ MUSIC’S debut 4 track EP/CD titled ‘Twenty Years Of Love and Pain…they hurt the same’) that was produced by Martin and released on the GOJO’ MUSIC label in June 2006 to critical acclaim.
 June 2007 saw Gary’s previous back catalogue (originally released via the Birmingham based Anew Music label) made available through GOJO’ MUSIC.
 This included the CD/Album ‘Love Hounds & Fortune Cookies’ and also the CD/EP ‘Sittin’ On Your Fence’ (which features amongst others…Steve Gibbons / PJ Wright and Gary Lammin etc).
 Again these were all received with excellent reviews at their time of release.
-All Gary’s CDs are available via his music page on his Bandcamp site http://garyodea-gojomusic.bandcamp.com/
+Gary’s back catalogue of releases are available via his music page on his Bandcamp site http://garyodea-gojomusic.bandcamp.com/

-He’s toured the UK many times and the States – appearing with full band line-ups and scaled down acoustic performances / solo performances.
-Venues ranging from intimate little clubs to Civic Halls and Festivals including The Civic Hall – Wolverhampton, Glastonbury Festival and Birmingham Arts Festival, The Sage Theatre – Gateshead as part of the SummerTyne Festival, and many more – including the legendary Anti-Folk night at The Sidewalk Cafe – Greenwich Village (East) New York City on a trip out to the USA in June 2008 and California bars and festival dates in 1996.
+Gary’s musical journeys have seen him tour around Britain many times over his career and also recently in Ireland, plus in past years two music visits to the USA.
+Gary has appeared with full band line-ups and scaled down acoustic performances / solo performances in venues ranging from intimate little clubs to Civic Halls and Festivals including The Civic Hall – Wolverhampton, The Glastonbury Festival, Birmingham Arts Festival, The Sage Theatre – Gateshead (as part of the SummerTyne Festival) and many more – including the legendary Anti-Folk night at The Sidewalk Cafe – Greenwich Village (East) New York City on a trip out to the USA in June 2008 and California bars and festival dates in 1996.

 ‘a cracking songwriter and singer.’
 Martin Stephenson